KDE/kmime/README.md

 In the `To` header field, two RFC2047 strings are used.
 A single, bigger, RFC2047 string for the whole display name could also have been used.
 In this case, the second RFC2047 string starts with an underscore, which is decoded as a space in the `q` encoding.
-The space between the two RFC2047 strings is ignored, it is just used to seperate the two encoded words.
+The space between the two RFC2047 strings is ignored, it is just used to separate the two encoded words.

 There are some restriction on RFC2047 strings: They are not allowed to be longer than 75 characters, which means two or more encoded words have to be used for long text strings.
-Also, there are some restrictions on where RFC2047 strings are allowed; most importantly, the address specification must no not be encoded, to be backwards compatible.
+Also, there are some restrictions on where RFC2047 strings are allowed; most importantly, the address specification must not be encoded, to be backwards compatible.
 For further details, refer to the RFC.

 ### Messages with attachments ### {#multipart-mixed}